swiftlang/swift-evolution/proposals/NNNN-cdecl.md

 ## Future directions

+This work opens the door to closer interoperability with the C language.

+### `@cdecl` struct support

-A valuable addition would be some kind of support for Swift structs.
-We could consider exposing them to C as opaque pointers or produce some structs with a C layout.
+A valuable addition would be supporting C compatible structs declared in Swift.
+We could consider exposing them to C as opaque data, or produce structs with a memory layout representable in C. Both have different use cases and advantages:

+* Using an opaque data representation would hide Swift details from C. Hiding these details allows the Swift struct to reference any Swift types and language features, without the concern of finding an equivalent C representation.
+This approach should be enough for the standard references to user data in C APIs.

+* Producing a Swift struct with a C memory layout would give the C code direct access to the data.
+This struct could be printed in the compatibility header as a normal C struct.
+This approach would need to be more restrictive on the Swift types and features used in the struct, starting with accepting only C representable types.

+### Custom calling conventions

+Defining a custom calling convention on a function may be a requirement by some API for callback functions and such.

+With this proposal, it should be possible to declare a custom calling convention by using `@cdecl @implementation`.
+This allows to apply any existing C attribute on the definition in the C header.

+We could allow specifying the C calling conventions from Swift code with further work.
+Either by extending `@convention` to be accepted on `@cdecl` and `@objc` global functions, and have it accept a wider set of conventions.
+Or by adding an optional named parameter to the `@cdecl` attribute in the style of `@cdecl(customCName, convention: stdcall)`.

 ## Alternatives considered

-### `@cdecl` attribute
+### `@cdecl` attribute name

-In this proposal we use the `@cdecl` attribute on functions to identify them as C functions implemented in Swift and on enums to identify them as C compatible.
-This feature is fundamental enough that introducing a new attribute, a familiar one at that, seems appropriate.
+This proposal uses the `@cdecl` attribute on functions to identify them as C functions implemented in Swift and on enums to identify them as C compatible.
+Having an attribute specific to this feature aligns with `@objc` already used on some functions, enums, and for `@objc @implementation`.

 We considered some alternatives:

-- A shorter `@c` would be enough to reference the C language and look appropriate alongside `@objc`.
-However a one letter attribute would make it had for searches and general discoverability.
+- A shorter `@c` would be enough to reference the C language and would look appropriate alongside `@objc`.
+However, a one-letter attribute would make it hard for searching and general discoverability.

-- An official `@expose(c)`, from the experimental `@_expose(Cxx)`, would integrate well with the C++ interop work.
-It would likely need to be extended to accept an explicit C name.
-This sounds like a viable path forward however it's not yet official and may associate two independent features too much if the attribute provides a different behavior for C vs C++.
+- An official `@expose(c)`, formalizing the experimental `@_expose(Cxx)`, would align the global function use case with what has been suggested for the C++ interop.
+However, sharing an attribute for the features described here may add complexity to both compiler implementation and user understanding of the language.

+  While `@_expose(Cxx)` supports enums, it doesn't have the same requirement as `@objc` and `@cdecl` for the raw type.
+The generated representation in the compatibility header for the enums differs too.
+The attribute `@_expose(Cxx)` also supports structs, while we consider supporting `@cdecl` structs in the future, we have yet to pick the best approach so it would likely differ from the C++ one.

+  Although sharing an attribute avoids adding a new one to the language, it also implies a similar behavior between the language interops.
+However, these behaviors already diverge and we may want to have each feature evolve differently in the future.

 ### `@objc` attribute on global functions

 We use the `@objc` attribute on global functions to identify them as C functions implemented in Swift that are callable from Objective-C. This was more of a natural choice as `@objc` is already widely used for interoperability with Objective-C.

-We considered using instead `@cdecl @objc` to make it more explicit that the behavior is similar to `@cdecl` and extending it to Objective-C is additive.
+We considered using instead `@cdecl @objc` to make it more explicit that the behavior is similar to `@cdecl`, and extending it to Objective-C is additive.
 We went against this option as it doesn't add much useful information besides being closer to the compiler implementation.

 ### Compatibility header

-We decided to extend the existing compatibility header instead of introducing a new one just for C compatibility.
-This allows content printed from Objective-C to reference C types printed earlier in the same header.
+We decided to extend the existing compatibility header instead of introducing a new one specific to C compatibility.
+This allows content printed for Objective-C to reference C types printed earlier in the same header.
 Plus this follows the current behavior of the C++ interop which prints its own block in the same compatibility header.

 Since we use the same compatibility header, we also use the same compiler flags to request it being emitted.
-We considered adding a C specific flag as the main one `-emit-objc-header` is Objective-C specific.
-In practice however build systems tend to use the `-path` variant, in that case we have `-emit-clang-header-path` that applies well to the C language.
+We considered adding a C specific flag as the main one, `-emit-objc-header`, is Objective-C specific.
+In practice build systems tend to use the `-path` variant, in that case we already have `-emit-clang-header-path` that applies well to the C language.
 We could add a `-emit-clang-header` flag but the practical use of such a flag would be limited.

+## Acknowledgements

+A special thank you goes to Becca Royal-Gordon, Joe Groff and many others for the past work on `@_cdecl` on which this proposal is built.